alex137911/journalSurveys_webScraping/README.md

 - [x] Scrape journal URLS
 - [x] Scrape names of Editors-in-Chief
 - [ ] Find emails of Editors-in-Chief
-- [ ] Expand to journals outside of ScienceDirect
+- [ ] Expand to journals outside of Science Direct